- Employment Law Guide

 If the terms and conditions of occupancy are posted, the statement must be displayed and maintained during the entire period of occupancy.
 If the terms and conditions of occupancy are provided to the worker through a statement (rather than through a posting), this statement must be provided to the worker prior to occupancy.
 Employers may use a DOL form, WH Form 521 – Housing Terms and Conditions (PDF)(http://www.dol.gov/whd/forms/wh521.pdf), to satisfy this requirement.

 Notice of employment terms.
-Each farm labor contractor, agricultural employer, and agricultural association that recruits any migrant agricultural worker must provide the following information at the time of recruitment, while seasonal workers must be given the information when they are offered work, in writing, if requested.
+Each farm labor contractor, agricultural employer, and agricultural association that recruits any migrant agricultural worker must provide the following information at the time of recruitment, while seasonal workers must be given the information verbally when they are offered work, and in writing, if requested.
 The information required to be disclosed includes the following information:

 - The place of employment (with specifics, such as the name and address of the employer or the association)